Skip to content

 Plain-text logs are human-oriented and non-contractual.

-Core-owned structured surfaces are derived from the validated Mission Model.
+Core-owned structured surfaces are derived from the validated Mission Model or from Core-generated structured outputs.

 model_summary.json